-- Less durable: Saddle stitching is not as durable as perfect binding.
+- Less durable: Saddle stitch binding is not as durable as perfect binding.
 Over time, the staples can come loose or wear through the paper.
 You can improve its durability by using heavier stock and larger staples, but the design is not meant to last a long time.
 If you want more durability, choose perfect binding.

-- Best for smaller publications: Saddle stitching works for publications up to 80 pages.
+- Best for smaller publications: Saddle stitch binding works for publications up to 80 pages.
 The staples aren’t strong enough to securely hold more pages.
 If your booklet, comic, or manual is larger than that, you should use perfect or plastic coil or wire-o binding.
 Plastic coil and wire-o binding is the right choice if you want a large book that can lay flat.

 Is It Better to Use a Self-Cover or a Plus Cover?